 Clearing Price: The final price paid for an impression.

 In the case of a first-price auction, the winning bid would be attributed to buyer B and the clearing price will be the same as the bid- $2.80

 In the case of a second price auction, though the winning bid still belongs to buyer B, their clearing price will be $0.01 + second-highest bid ($2.50) = $2.51.

-The amount that the buyer saved on this impression, $0.29 is know as the reduction.
+The amount that the buyer saved on this impression, $0.29 is known as the reduction.
 The reduction is simply the difference between the bid price and the clearing price.

-With the switch toward first-price auctions, the fear of overpriced impressions has led to bid shading.
+With the switch toward first-price auctions, the fear of overpriced impressions has led to bidding shading.